FeritBerkay/Python-Rock-Paper-Scissors-Game/README.md

 # Python-Rock-Paper-Scissors-Game
-I Made Rock Paper Scissor Game With Python and It is my twice project
+I Made Rock Paper Scissor Game With Python and It is my second project